 - Trauma due to extended arm or head

 - Injury to abdominal organs

 - Umbilical cord prolapse leading to asphyxia

-Vaginal breech delivery can still be safely performed by a skilled physician in case of a complete breech or bottom-first position of the fetus, if adequate pelvic room is available and no previous C-section delivery due to breech.
+Vaginal breech delivery can still be safely performed by a skilled physician in the case of a complete breech or bottom-first position of the fetus if adequate pelvic room is available and the patient has not previously delivered a child by c-section.

-A caesarean section is the only safe option in the case of double footling breech, small or narrow pelvis and a very large fetus.
-Planned caesarean section for breech birth has been found to lower perinatal and neonatal death rates, lower short-term neonatal morbidity rates and reduce 5 minutes Apgar scores, as compared to vaginal breech birth.
+A c-section is the only safe option in situations where there is a double footling breech, as well as when the mother has a small or narrow pelvis and a very large fetus.
+Planned c-section for breech birth has been found to lower both perinatal and neonatal death rates, lower short-term neonatal morbidity rates, and reduce 5 minute Apgar scores, as compared to vaginal breech births.

 Decisions regarding the best mode of delivery for breech babies are made on an individual basis.
-In the case of women with breech presentation going into preterm labor, the recommended practice is to perform an emergency C-section.
-However, in case of fetal death inside the uterus or high maternal risk due to C-section, induction of labor and vaginal delivery is recommended.
-In modern clinical practice, C-section is recommended for a transverse baby regardless of whether the baby is alive or dead in the womb.
+In the case of women with breech presentation going into preterm labor, the recommended practice is to perform an emergency c-section.
+However, in case of fetal death inside the uterus or high maternal risk due to c-section, induction of labor and vaginal delivery is recommended.
+In modern clinical practice, a c-section is recommended for a transverse baby, regardless of whether the baby is alive or dead in the womb.

-Some women go into labor after a C-section is planned.
-In such cases, depending on how close the baby is to being born, the doctor makes a decision whether or not to proceed with the C-section.
-In some cases, if the baby is too close, a vaginal breech birth may be a safer alternative.
+Some women go into labor after a c-section is planned.
+In such cases, depending on how close the baby is to being born, the healthcare provider makes a decision whether or not to proceed with the c-section.
+In some cases, if the baby is too close, a vaginal breech birth may be the safer alternative.